-A reminder for all of us, on a day (and week, and month) like today:
+A reminder for all of us, on an election day:

 Go on a walk.
 A long one, if you can.
 Don’t listen to a podcast.
 Instead, listen to birdsong and the crunch of leaves beneath your feet.